3 Ways to Pitch a Corporate Partnership for Giving Tuesday

 3. Share Information About Your Company

-56 percent of those that support nonprofits confirm that compelling storytelling is what motivates them to take action, according to a report by Waggenner Edstrom.
-Storytelling promotes engagement by establishing a personal connection.
-This helps people feel emotionally connected and motivated to support a cause.
+Storytelling helps people feel emotionally connected and motivated to support a cause.
 People are naturally drawn to stories about changing the world for the better, especially when they can relate to those stories.
 This is no different when trying to attract the employees of your potential corporate partnership or anyone who wants to support your cause.

 To encourage company-wide giving in your potential corporate partnership, it is recommended to be fully transparent about your organization and its mission.
-This can be done by sharing:
+Make sure to share:

 - Impact Stories